Delta is still melting down. It could last all week | KRDO

 The service meltdown will cost Delta, both in terms of its reputation and in dollar costs.
 The meltdown has already cost the most profitable US airline about $163 million through Monday, according to an estimate from Savanthi Syth, airline analyst for Raymond James.

 That estimate comes from lost revenue and is likely to climb once additional pay for staff and reimbursements for customers are added in.
-Although the problems Tuesday the remainder of the week are not as bad as they had been the last four days, the additional flight cancellations will add to those losses.
+Although the problems Tuesday are not as bad as they had been the last four days, the additional flight cancellations will add to those losses.

 Delta has prided itself on its on-time performance and customer service.
 Earlier this month its bragged in its earnings report that it achieved industry-best completion factor and on-time performance, and operated 39 cancellation-free, brand-perfect days.
 This meltdown is doing some damage to that reputation that will take time to repair.